Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 - Defining product requirements

-- Prioritization of work (according to the team budget and customer needs)
+- Prioritization of work (according to team budget and customer needs)

 - Stakeholder communication